oat-sa/taohub-developer-guide/Developer Guide 3.4/Installation/ubuntu-and-debian.md

 sudo ./MathJax_Install_TAO_3x.sh
 ```

-You can now complete your installation either on the command line with the following command:
+You can now complete your installation on the command line with the following command:

 ```
 sudo -u www-data php tao/scripts/taoInstall.php \